 Lehigh and the surrounding City of Bethlehem have separate storm sewers and sanitary sewers.
 Five Lehigh buildings have rain water storage systems that collect and slowly release rain water to the storm sewer system.
 Four buildings have green roofs.
 One new building under construction will include a rain water reuse system for flushing toilets, in addition to a green roof.

 Website URL where information about the institution’s green infrastructure and LID practices is available:

 Additional documentation to support the submission:

-This credit was impacted by COVID-19.
-Considering the below explanations, the data above is representative of a normal year.
+Lehigh's rainwater management was not impacted by COVID-19, therefore the data above is representative of a normal year.